RichardGonzales413/signup/README.md

   1. CSS

 * Model Listing Page:
-  1. Need to delete unecessary entries
+  1. Need to delete unecessary entries - Need list of relevant fields from Gurudharam
   2. Replace the Global Decorator from Webtools
-  3. Fix "Product Type Id" field -TEMPORARILY DELETED
+  3. Fix "Product Type Id" field -LEFT AS AN OPTIONAL INPUT
-  4. Extend Service Permissions for new users to access localhost/listing
+  4. ~~Extend Service Permissions for new users to access localhost/listing~~
-  5. Dependent Selects: "step2" needs a context sensitive form based on Models or Photographers - Menu not working
+  5. Dependent Selects: "step2" needs a context sensitive form based on Models or Photographers - Drop Down Menu not working
   6. Redirects: Get rid of "complete" and possibly "step2"
-  7. Create new entity to replace the Product entity since it refers to inanimate objects and not human beings
+  7. Create new entity to replace the Product entity since it refers to inanimate objects and not human beings - One possible solution is to replace "createProduct" with "createPersonAndUserLogin"
   8. Display listings on Ecommerce site.
 Create a Category for Models, Photographers, etc...

 * Profiles: FUTURE